devchallenges-io/curriculum/3-javascript/1-javascript/3-js-condition.md

 - **Switch Statement**: A neater way to handle many possibilities.
 - **Ternary Operator**: A short way to write conditionals.

 These concepts will be explained in detail, giving you the knowledge to write clean, efficient, and easy-to-understand code.
-By the end of this tutorial, you'll be ready to use conditional statements confidently in your JavaScript projects.
+By the end of this lesson, you'll be ready to use conditional statements confidently in your JavaScript projects.

 ## 1. If Statement